American Expeditionary Force, North Russia: Expedition

 When the British commanders of the Allied Intervention arrived in Arkhangelsk on August 2, 1918, they discovered that the Allied war material had already been moved up the Dvina River by the retreating Bolshevik forces.
-Therefore, when the American troops arrived one month later, they were immediately used in offensive operations to aid in the rescue of the Czech Legion.
+Therefore, when the American troops arrived one month later, they were immediately used in offensive operations to aid in the rescue of the Czechoslovak Legion.
 The British commanders sent the First Battalion of the 339th Infantry up the Dvina River and the Third Battalion of the 339th up the Vologda Railroad where they engaged and pushed back the Bolshevik forces for the next six weeks.

 However, these two fronts each became hundreds of miles (kilometers) long and were extremely narrow and difficult to supply, maintain, and protect.
 By the end of October 1918, they were no longer able to maintain the offensive and acknowledging their fragile situation and the rapid onset of winter, the Allies began to adopt a defensive posture.
 The Allied commanders also soon realized they would be unable to raise an effective local force of anti-Bolshevik soldiers.
-Thus they gave up the goal of linking up with the Czech Legion and settled in to hold their gains over the coming winter.
+Thus they gave up the goal of linking up with the Czechoslovak Legion and settled in to hold their gains over the coming winter.
 During that winter, the Bolshevik army went on the offensive, especially along the Vaga River portion of the Dvina River Front, where they inflicted some casualties and caused the Allies to retreat a considerable distance.